How To Clean With Chemicals

 - Dilute the cleaning product according to the package directions.
 Some people think that if a little works well than more of the product or a stronger dilution causes it to work better.
 This may be harmful to your family or the counter top or other surface you use the product on.
 It also wastes the product and your money

 - Use the cleaning product for its intended purpose.
-Bleach is an effective cleaner and disinfectant but it can damage or discolor some surfaces.
+Bleach is an effective cleaner and disinfectant spray gun but it can damage or discolor some surfaces.

 - Teach your small children about the dangers of chemical cleaning supplies.
 Label the bottles so that they can easily identify it as dangerous.
 Keep the products in a locked or high cabinets out of the reach of children or pets.